Antiacademy English Dictionary

 -) Translation: célébrer, in French; celebrar, in Spanish; celebrare, in Italian.

--) 4. a.
-To make publicly known or much talked about; to render celebrated. b.
-To render (something) deserving of fame or celebrity by praising it publicly.
+-) 4. -) a.
+To make publicly known or much talked about; to render celebrated.

 This natural group has been long celebrated for their docility, and easy instruction, whether in music, or in performing a variety of tricks.